 1. What is Ushuaia?

 Once a penal colony, Ushuaia today has a bustling economy—even the historic prison is now a tourist attraction.
 Ushuaia’s slogan is the City at the End of the World (la Ciudad del Fin del Mundo) and it capitalizes on its status as the world’s southernmost city to attract tourists from around the globe.
 The city also serves as the first stop for a number of cruises to Antarctica.
-Tourism aside, other prominent economic activities include manufacturing, fishing, and fossil fuel extraction.
+Tourism aside, Ushuaia is also known for other prominent economic activities including manufacturing, fishing, and fossil fuel extraction.

 Today, Ushuaia is a popular tourist destination, with its main claim to fame being its status as the southernmost city in the world.
 Visitors can learn more about the region’s past through a number of museums, and other major attractions include the Tierra del Fuego National Park, the Beagle Channel, the Martial Glacier, and cruises departing for other Patagonia destinations and Antarctica.